shu-ya318/online-shop-frontend/README.md

 3. **Containerization (Docker)**

     This project can also be deployed using Docker Compose from the parent directory.
 Please refer to the `docker-compose.yml` file in the parent directory for containerized deployment instructions.

+    For standalone Docker deployment:

+    ```bash
+    # Build Docker image
+    docker build -t online-shop-frontend:latest .

+    # Run container
+    docker run -d -p 80:80 \
+      --name online-shop-frontend \
+      online-shop-frontend:latest
+    ```

+    The application will be accessible at `http://localhost:80/`

+    > **Note:** You can change the port mapping (e.g., `-p 3000:80`) to expose the application on a different host port.

 ### Code Quality